 A concussion is a traumatic brain injury caused by

-mechanical forces, a direct blow to the head, face or neck, or
+a mechanical force which can be a direct blow to the head, face or neck, or

 an indirect blow somewhere else on the body.